 "It's a headphones record," says Irion.
 "We've never taken our time with an album until this one."

 He and Guthrie said they're used to pushing an album out in two weeks, but the couple labored on this work for nearly two years.

 "It was different because we weren't fighting the clock, we weren't worried about studio time.
-[Our producers] were like, ‘Don't worry about that.'
-It was more about, ‘Let's get together and make great music,' " Guthrie said.

 This time around, Guthrie and Irion's latest release comes with a new association -- producers Jeff Tweedy and Patrick Sansone of distinguished contemporary alt-rock-country outfit Wilco; the same group that has brought the Solid Sound music festival to Mass MoCA in North Adams for the past three years.

 As musical partners for more than a decade, Guthrie and Irion know quite well that such an association with high-profile musicians comes with both benefit and risk, in this case, being considered "a Wilco album" instead of an independent work.